-The Birchtree Center is an expanding not-for-profit organization based in Newington, NH, that provides year-round educational services to students with autism ranging in age from 2-21 years.
+The Birchtree Center is an expanding not-for-profit organization based in Newington, NH, that provides year-round educational services to students with autism.
 The Birchtree Center offers comprehensive training and supervision within a supportive educational team environment.

 The Birchtree Center is a very cool place to work–and we have an award to prove it!
 The Birchtree Center won an award in the Coolest Companies for Young Professionals category at the 2013 Rising Stars Awards.

 This is a full-time position in our center-based program in Newington, NH.
 The qualified person will provide direct 1:1 instruction to a student with autism, utilizing Applied Behavior Analysis principles.
 We are looking for a candidate who would also be interested in utilizing their music education experience to teach music in small groups one day per week in the center.

 Some of the responsibilities include: